-Each session is 75 minutes long.
+Each regular session is 60 minutes long and extended sessions are 90 minutes.
 But I recommend that clients schedule a little wiggle room into their schedule for after the session.
 Sometimes it is nice to find some time for yourself after your treatment....maybe grab a cup of tea or juice somewhere in the neighborhood.

 What does a session cost?

-Each session costs $160.00 payable at the time of service.
+Each session costs $175.00+tax payable at the time of service.

 I also want to make clear that I have a 24 hour cancellation policy.
 In a perfect world we would never run out of time or double book ourselves or accidentally forget about our appointments.
 And in a perfect world I would be able to climb Mount Everest, dance the salsa, cook a mean souffle and Rolf for free.
 Alas, this is not a perfect world and when you do not show up to your appointment I am left twiddling my thumbs with a hole in my schedule that I could have filled with another achy body and that is just is not right.